iuridiniz/assume-ip/README.md

 ## Additional Information

 - The script must be run as root to manage network interfaces.
-- The systemd service expects configuration in `/etc/default/assume_ip`.
+- The systemd service expects configuration in `/etc/default/assume_ip` and the script at `/root/assume_ip.sh` by default.
+  If you move the script, update the `ExecStart` path in the service file.

 ## Examples